Lebanese Sfouf Cake

 - 1 to 2 tablespoons pine nuts or slivered almonds

-In a large measuring cup or medium bowl, whisk the milk, sugar, and vanilla until the sugar dissolves (it won’t entirely), then add the oil and whisk vigorously until combined.
+- In a large measuring cup or medium bowl, whisk the yogurt, sugar, and vanilla until the sugar dissolves (it won’t entirely), then add the oil and whisk vigorously until combined.